Template Customization Guide

 📱

-Disable multiplayer but keep other U3D systems.
-Perfect for single-player games, educational content, or personal showcases.
+Disable multiplayer but keep U3D tools.
+Perfect for single-player games, educational content, portfolios, or personal showcases.

 🎨

-Replace the U3D character controller with your own camera system.
-Ideal for 2D games, architectural walkthroughs, or unique interaction models.
+Replace the U3D player controller with your own camera or input system.
+Great for 2D games, architectural walkthroughs, or unique interaction models.

 • Set enableMultiplayer = false